We may earn a fee if you buy via links in this post (at no extra cost to you). Read our Terms & Conditions to learn more.

 - Blades are stamped (not forged).

 - Misen offerings are limited (this can also be a ‘pro’ if you just want the basics).

 - Oven-safe temperatures are lower than Made In.

 Bottom line — if you high-quality made-in-America cookware, and can afford a higher price, go with Made In.
 It boasts a more extensive range of products than Misen, it’s used in Michelin-star restaurants, and well-known, respected chefs back it.
 Though still young on the scene, Made In is a more established brand than Misen.

 If you don’t care that it’s made in China (some of the best products in the world are made there) and you’re on a tighter budget, I recommend Misen.
-Compared to Made In, the cookware heats up slightly faster, the walls are steeper to contain ingredients, the knife handle is longer, and they offer free knife sharpening for life.
+Compared to Made In, the walls are steeper to contain ingredients, the knife handle is longer, and they offer free knife sharpening for life.

 Either way, you’ll get quality cookware and kitchen knives at a great value.